curzodo/plugo/README.md

 }
 ```

-Obviously, an actual game program might choose to expose functions that meaningfully impact the game, such as function that sets the health of a player.
+Obviously, an actual game program might choose to expose functions that meaningfully impact the game, such as a function that sets the health of a player.

 The mod program would then look like the following.
 ```